vitreo12/omni/README.md

 ### NimCollider

-nimcollider is a DSL to generate audio algorithms at the lowest level.
+nimcollider is a DSL for SuperCollider.
+It allows to code audio algorithms at the lowest level.